TheMaccabees/ctf-writeups/GoogleCTF2022/SegfaultLabyrinth/README.md

 The Thread-Local storage, or the TLS for short, is a feature used in order to save information on a per-thread basis.

-On Linux environments that use glibc, the TLS is usually accesses using the `fs` segment register (which is set-up during glibc initialization, to point inside the TLS inside glibc itself).
+On Linux environments that use glibc, the TLS is usually accesses using the `fs` segment register (which is set-up during glibc initialization, to point inside the TLS area, which is inside glibc itself).
 (You may know `fs:28h` as the offset in the TLS that stores the stack cookie).

 And this is exactly the problem: the program tries to "isolate" our shellcode from the original binary by zeroing-out all registers (including `rsp` - the stack register) - but we can still access the TLS and gllibc memory using `fs`!